liuxian199701261138-dotcom/2025S-project/README.md

 ## AI Tools Usage Disclosure

-This project leveraged **AI-assisted development tools (ChatGPT)** for:
+This project leveraged AI-assisted development tools for:

 * Debugging Python and GeoPandas errors
 * Refining spatial feature engineering strategies
 * Improving ML evaluation methodology
-* Enhancing documentation clarity and structure

 All modeling decisions, validation, and interpretations were conducted and verified by the author.